 Both county entities and regional offices are more likely to provide waiver services under the OHCDS option, sub-contracting for waiver services from otherwise qualified providers that have chosen not to enroll as a MO HealthNet (Medicaid) provider.

-e.
+A nnen dix T: Fina ncial Acco unta hili tv hhen IUIX т.
+Tilla inciai ACCO unta וווע ιy e.
 Amount of Payment to State or Local Government Providers.